SchnitzelBeef/Abstract-Interpreter-for-Irregular-Parallelism/RangeAnalyzer/README.txt

 ## Play analyzer
-Abstract interpreter of the (slightly extended) APL language provided by Troels Henriksen
+Abstract interpreter of the (slightly reduced) APL language provided by Troels Henriksen

-The interpreter makes sound - yet nowhere tight - abstractions on the language.
+The interpreter makes sound - yet nowhere tight - abstractions on a given expression of the language.
-This includes integer ranges and boolean values a variable may take.

-Currently, the interpreter only forms forms a "single-file" lattice since the datatype "UnboundValues" (see Absin.hs) only exists of a single range at a time.
-This means that if a variable can take a value -2 and 2, it will be abstracted into all values in the range [-2, -1, ..., 2], instead of the tighter [[-2, -2], [2, 2]]
-This would be the next step of improvements to split this into two separate abstractions for the same identifier for a more meaningful analysis.

-Since the language is functional and has immutable variables, the interpreter has an "easy" time evaluating the span of an identifier only once.
+This solely includes integer ranges.
+If the expression returns a boolean, a value "RangeBottom" is returned instead to denote the lack of information.
+This is also true for the return of free variables in some circumstances, where we can't deduce that the type is an integer.
+For example, adding a free variable "x" to a constant in the test:

+    ranges' [] (Add (CstInt 3) (Var "x"))

+gives the result "RangeTop", while the test with a pre-defined environment:

+    ranges' [("x", RangeTuple [(1, 5)])] (Add (CstInt 3) (Var "x"))

+returns "RangeTuple [(4, 8)])".
+BUT if we simply interpret the expression:

+    (Var "x")

+we would get "RangeBottom" instead.

+The interpreter forms lattices with resp.
+RangeTop and RangeBottom at the top and bottom of the lattice.
 Testing is done in "Eval_tests.hs".
-Interpreting the following let bindings:

-(Let "y" (RandomInt (CstInt 1) (CstInt 5))
-    (Let "x" (RandomInt (CstInt 1) (CstInt 10))
+Interpreting a more complex example:

-        (Let "z" (Add (Var "x") (Var "y"))
+    ranges' [("y", RangeTuple [(0, 1), (4, 5)])] (Apply (Lambda ("x") (Add (Var "x") (CstInt 1))) (Var "y"))
-            (Var "z"))))

-... yields the result:

-    [("z", ValIntRange 2 15), ("y", ValIntRange 1 5), ("x", ValIntRange 1 10)]

-The result is always represented in reverse alphabetical order and represents an abstraction of the ranges a variable spans after it is evaluated fully.
-Note that the last line of the code "(Var "z")" does absolutely nothing to the analysis and could be an arbitrary expression.
+yields the result "RangeTuple [(1, 2), (5, 6)]" as expected.

+The tuples are always sorted based on the last element to retain the logic of the interpreter.
-Lastly, I note that all variables should be classified by unique identifiers even though they are not in the same scope - otherwise the interpreter performs a unionization of the ranges.
+Lastly, I note that all variables should be classified by unique identifiers even though they are not in the same scope - otherwise the behaviour is undefined.

-The code is based on the code given in the AP-course (specifically "week 3") - Thank you!
+The code is based on the code given in the AP-course (specifically week 2 and 3) - Thank you!